128GB Flash Drive: Your Expert Buying Guide

 USB 3.1 & USB 3.2 Gen 2: Blazing Fast for Demanding Users

 These are the speed demons of the flash drive world.
 USB 3.1 (often synonymous with USB 3.2 Gen 2) boasts theoretical speeds up to 10 Gbps.
 Drives leveraging this interface, like some of the high-end SanDisk Extreme Pro or Kingston DataTraveler Max models, can achieve breathtaking real-world read speeds of 400 MB/s or even higher, and impressive write speeds often in the 300 MB/s range.
-If you’re constantly transferring large video files, working with massive datasets, or creating bootable operating systems where every second counts, a USB 3.2 Gen 2 drive is a game-changer.
+If you’re constantly transferring large video files, working with massive datasets, or creating bootable operating systems where every second counts, a USB 3.2 Gen 2 drive is a major upgrade.
 It offers performance akin to some entry-level SSDs in a much smaller package.

 Here’s a quick overview of what you can expect: